philote/pbta-template/README.md

 ### Manual Replacement

-Before installing this module, you should rename any files that have `pbta-template` in their filename to use whatever machine-safe name your system needs, such as `masks` if you were building a module for Masks: The New Generation.
-In addition, you should search through the files for `pbta-template`, `PBTA_TEMPLATE` and `PbtA Template` and do the same for those, replacing them with appropriate names for your system.
+Before installing this module, you should rename any files that have `pbta-template` in their filename to use whatever machine-safe name your module needs, such as `masks` if you were building a module for Masks: The New Generation.
+In addition, you should search through the files for `pbta-template`, `PBTA_TEMPLATE` and `PbtA Template` and do the same for those, replacing them with appropriate names for your module.

 The `name` property in your `module.json` file is your modules's package name.
 This needs to be formatted `alphanumeric-lowercase`, and it must also match the foldername you use for your module.